 Precision laser spectroscopy of atomic hydrogen and deuterium has long been used to determine physical constants and to test fundamental theories, owing to the simple structure of atoms allowing comparison with precise calculations.
 We are continuously improving constraints on these tests and shine light on possible discrepancies, such as the proton radius puzzle [1].
-At the moment, we are working towards measuring the 2S-6P transition in deuterium which allows for determination of the deuteron radius and further tests of quantum electrodynamics.
+At the moment, we are measuring the 2S-6P transition in deuterium which allows for determination of the deuteron radius and further tests of quantum electrodynamics.
 To reach the required fractional uncertainty of a few parts in $10^{12}$ of the transition frequency, a sophisticated control over systematic effects such as quantum interference is required [2].
+The 2S-9P transitions in hydrogen and deuterium bear the potential for an even higher precision and an improved determination of the Rydberg constant and the proton or deuteron radii due to the narrower natural linewidth.
+Furthermore, an experiment involving higher nP states can be more sensitive for certain constraints on new physics.
+To this end, we have the laser system for measuring the 2S-9P transitions ready to be integrated into the apparatus for future measurements.

-Though similar to a hydrogen measurement, the spectroscopy of deuterium requires careful control of the laser polarization and a detailed understanding of the atomic line shape.
-We are looking for a doctoral student for the deuterium spectroscopy experiment who is interested in working with a typical atomic physics toolkit.
-More specifically, the student would participate in the precision measurement of the 2S-6P transition in atomic deuterium.
+We are looking for a doctoral student for the hydrogen and deuterium spectroscopy experiment who is interested in working with a typical atomic physics toolkit.
+More specifically, the student would participate in the current and future measurements of the 2S-nP transitions in atomic hydrogen and deuterium.
 This project includes mostly hands-on experimental work with ultra-stable lasers, the frequency comb, electronics, a high vacuum system, a liquid helium cryostat, as well as our recently published improved active fiber-based retroreflector [3].
 Apart from experimental work, not only data analysis, but also high performance computing simulations are important in order to investigate effects like quantum interference or the light force shift.